jayljohnson/critical-path-finder/README.md

 Calculate the critical (longest) path within a network (graph) of weighted task dependencies.

 Returns the tasks with dependencies and their weights, and the sum of the weights from those tasks.
+Also saves a visualization of the graph with the critical path highlighted.

 Used for understanding and optimizing any physical or virtual systems.